yasinlachiny/php3/readme.md

 # Notes
-we can install npm by
+I can install npm by
 ```
 commands:
   01enable_epel: